gracecummings/JMEDAS/section1/README.md

 ## Jet ID

-n order to avoid using fake jets, which can originate from a hot calorimeter cell or electronic read-out box, we need to require some basic quality criteria for jets.
+in order to avoid using fake jets, which can originate from a hot calorimeter cell or electronic read-out box, we need to require some basic quality criteria for jets.
 These criteria are collectively called "jet ID".
 Details on the jet ID for PFJets can be found in the following twiki:

 [https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetID](https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetID)